guardzcom/slack-channel-cleanup/README.md

 ## Features

-- 🔍 Export all channels (public and private) to a spreadsheet
+- 🔍 Maintains a spreadsheet of all channels (public and private)
 - 📝 Review and plan changes in your preferred format (CSV or Google Sheets)
 - 🔄 Bulk actions: rename or archive channels (with optional redirect notices)
 - ✨ Interactive approval process with detailed channel info